 Computer science majors often face unique challenges specific to the industry in which they work.
 A web developer working for a health care company may help develop an on-demand app for hospital patients or big data aggregators that prevent medication errors.
 In contrast, a computer science graduate working in the finance industry has an entirely different set of problems to solve, like security programs for online banking transactions or updating product algorithms that require market performance data.

 Computer science majors are often tasked with developing a puzzle-piece solution that requires creativity and innovation — the kind of development work that’s more suited to a school-sponsored hackathon than a classroom lecture.
 At the Center for Integrative and Experiential Learning at the University of South Carolina, students have the opportunity and resources they need to design and build computer systems, networks, and applications.
-They are also encouraged to participate in experiential learning activities and courses that promote community service, peer leadership, and social advocacy.
+They are also encouraged to participate in activities and courses that promote community service, peer leadership, and social advocacy.

-Research Is Experiential Learning
+Types of Experiential Learning

 With millions of dollars in funding, modern campus-based centers for collaboration, and instruction from industry leaders and recognized scientists, many US universities are known for their cutting-edge research activity.
 While sometimes dealing with theories and constructs, research often relies on real-world experimentation and other fieldwork.
 Engaging with problems and solutions over time, in a hands-on way, helps students develop confidence and a better understanding of critical processes.

-• University of Massachusetts Boston: UMass Boston is one of the best public universities in the United States for research, with $1 billion in private investments.
+University of Massachusetts Boston: UMass Boston is one of the best public universities in the United States for research, with $1 billion in private investments.
 Student-led research projects span every topic, from traffic safety improvements to K-Pop.

-• Florida International University (FIU): Students of FIU’s Medina Aquarius program conduct environmental and biological research from a lab 63 feet below the Atlantic Ocean’s surface.
+Florida International University (FIU): Students of FIU’s Medina Aquarius program conduct environmental and biological research from a lab 63 feet below the Atlantic Ocean’s surface.
 FIU’s environmental program also boasts research opportunities at multiple faculty-led laboratories.

-• University of Central Florida (UCF): U.S. News & World Report ranked UCF fiftieth of the best universities in the United States for undergraduate research/creative projects.
+University of Central Florida (UCF): U.S. News & World Report ranked UCF fiftieth of the best universities in the United States for undergraduate research/creative projects.
 From biomedical to engineering research that extends into outer space, UCF students are pushing boundaries and making breakthroughs in almost every discipline.

 According to a 2017 report commissioned by the National Association of Colleges and Employers (NACE): “Graduates who had two or more internships while in college were twice as likely to be employed at six months, rather than to be seeking employment, relative to those who never participated in an internship.”

 There are countless opportunities for international students at US universities to use experiential learning to propel their education and prepare for their careers.
 For finance majors at Louisiana State University, the SMART lab simulates a stock trading floor so students can get a real feel for what to expect after graduation.
-Economics majors at American University take a hands-on, interdisciplinary approach to information processing at the Info-Metrics Institute.
-Regardless of your major, experiential learning fosters teamwork and reflection.
-It allows students to receive real-time feedback and apply what they have learned right away.
+Economics majors at American University take an interdisciplinary approach to information processing at the Info-Metrics Institute.

 Discover which career resources are available for international students at Shorelight partner universities >